shishmarevv/ThreadByteTree/README.md

   - `Insert` holds `std::unique_lock` ensuring correct pointer updates and `currentLevel` maintenance.
 - All structural modifications (node insertion, value updates, changing top level) are protected by the exclusive lock.
 - Searches run entirely under a shared lock, preventing races with writers.

-## Why ThreadByteTree does not spawn threads internally
-`ThreadByteTree::put` and `get` are synchronous by design.
-Spawning a new thread for each call would:
-- Change the observable semantics (e.g., a `put` returning before the value is visible to subsequent `get`).
-- Add significant overhead and reduce performance under load.
-- Provide no benefit over external concurrency: the data structure is already safe for many threads calling `put`/`get` concurrently.
-If asynchronous behavior is desired, a separate API (e.g., `putAsync`/`getAsync` returning `std::future`) could be added without changing the semantics of the basic methods.

 ## Key/value notes
 - Keys and values are arbitrary `std::vector<uint8_t>`.